PaoloMazzon/Astro/docs/classes/Engine.md

 method will only update entities when `process_frame` is true automatically.
 Set this to 0 (the default) to disable fixed-timestep.

+{: .note }
-> 📝 Do not set this value before the first level is initialized; ie, in `init.wren`.
+Do not set this value before the first level is initialized; ie, in `init.wren`.

 ### timestep_percent
 `timestep_percent`